 Fordham University Graduate School of Religion and Religious Education (GRE) is a school of ministry committed to cultivating academic competence, scholarly research and ministerial skills in religious education and pastoral studies.
 In accordance with its Catholic, Jesuit tradition, GRE encourages students to integrate academic knowledge with personal wisdom, and to serve the church and society as committed and compassionate leaders.

 GRE current students and graduates are actively serving the mission of healing the brokenhearted, of promoting justice, of lifting up those who have fallen, of calling out to the lost, and of handing on the faith in a variety of contexts from parishes, chaplain’s offices, Catholic schools, Jesuit Universities, and Diocesan offices.
 In short, we strive to be a community of “doers of the Word” (James 1:22).

-All Catholic Volunteer Network alums who are admitted to one of GRE’s programs receive a 40% tuition reduction.
+All Catholic Volunteer Network alums are eligible to apply for a scholarship of up to 35% off of tuition.
 For more information about our programs and how to apply, visit www.fordham.edu/gre, email GREadmit@fordham.edu, or call 718-817-4800.

 Applicable programs: All Master of Professional Studies (MPS) programs, Executive Master of Professional Studies (EMPS) programs, and Bachelor of Arts in Liberal Studies (BALS) and Master of Arts in Liberal Studies (MALS) programs.

 Discount amount: Former JVs are eligible for a 15% tuition discount during each semester in which they are registered for classes.
 Tuition rates are adjusted annually and go into effect at the conclusion of each spring semester.
 This scholarship shall not apply to study abroad programs or any additional fees levied by Georgetown University.